 General developments in 1985.

-An application letter was sent to the IOC(International Olympic Committee) in Switzerland September 1984.
+An application letter (recognition of BMX as Olympic sport) was sent to the IOC (International Olympic Committee) in Switzerland September 1984.
 Here an article in BMX Plus on that and an update on the present situation within I.BMX.F. by General Secretary Gerrit Does.

 In Holland, the board of the Royal Dutch Cycling Federation (K.N.W.U.) had appointed a new BMX Committee.
 Its members were: Mr. B. Leurs (chairman) - Mr. L. Vrijdag (secretary) - Mr. R. Bloemendaal, Mr. G. Rooijakkers and Mr. F. Verspaandonk as members.

 Furthermore Holland did have eight (8) districts at the time and each district did have a coordinator called “AFL”.
 The were: Mr. A. Steenbergen (district I) - Mr. H. Nunes Vas (district II) - Mr. R. van ter Beek (district III) - Mr. H. Van Wiltenburg (district IV) - Mr. H. Schuiling (district V) - Mr. B. de Weijer (district VI) - Mr. Th.
 Slaats (district VII) and Mr. F. van Leeuwen (district VIII).

 Also a Dutch National officials team was appointed: Mr. R. Grondhuis (trackmanager) - Mr. Th.
 Overmars (Jury-coordinator) - Mr. Th.
 Slaats (general manager) - Mr. W. Verstraten (Jury-coordinator) - Mr. A. de Win (trackmanager) and acting as Coordinator for this National Team acted Mr. F. Verspaandonk, member of the KNWU - BMX Committee (the linking pin).